-In determining national importance, the relevant question is not the importance of the field or profession in which the individual will work; instead we focus on the "the specific endeavor that the foreign national proposes to undertake."7 See Dhanasar, 26 I&N Dec. at 889.
-In Dhanasar, we further noted that "we look for broader implications" of the proposed endeavor and that "[a]n undertaking may have national importance for example, because it has national or even global implications within a particular field."
-Id.
-We also stated that "[a]n endeavor that has significant potential to employ U.S.
+In determining national importance, the relevant question is not the importance of the field, industry, or profession in which the individual will work; instead we focus on the "the specific endeavor that the foreign national proposes to undertake."
+See Dhanasar, 26 I&N Dec. at 889.
+In Dhanasar, we

-3 See Dhanasar, 26 I&N Dec. at 888-91, for elaboration on these three prongs.
+2 See Dhanasar, 26 I&N Dec. at 888-91, for elaboration on these three prongs.